-In addition to its environmental credentials, EFC is also a high performance concrete that offers the highest resistance to the common forms of concrete degradation in normal concrete due to the different chemistry of the geopolymer binder.
-EFC has:
+In addition to its environmental credentials, EFC® is also a high performance concrete that offers the highest resistance to the common forms of concrete degradation in normal concrete due to the different chemistry of the geopolymer binder.

 - High sulphate resistance

 - Very low shrinkage